 You can try albeit most likely fail.
 You simply need to appoint a lawyer to litigate on your behalf.

-There is a limited time frame to claw back your tax refund (which varies depending on your own personal circumstances).
+There is a limited time frame to claw back your tax refund (which varies depending on your own personal circumstances, ranging from only 30 days to 4 years).
 After your claim becomes time-barred, your case is precluded and you lose all your money.

 Act now, you will not get a second chance!
-Contact us before it is too late.
+Contact us free of compromise before it is too late.

 "La acción es la clave fundamental de todo éxito." – Pablo Picasso.